zsarnett/Custom-Grid-View/README.md

 A testing ground and usable version of the Drag and Drop Grid that is being developed for Home Assistant Core Frontend.

+Consider Subscribing to my YouTube Channel for updates on the Grid View: https://www.youtube.com/c/ZackBarett

 ## Installation

 1. Download the `grid-view.js` file [Custom Drag and Drop Grid View](https://github.com/zsarnett/Custom-Grid-View/releases)